 - 33 Realistic Ways to Save Money on Electricity

 - 30+ Easy Ways to Save Big Money on Your Water Bill

 8. Buy Used, When It Makes Sense

 A lot of the things you need can be bought used.
 Sometimes the biggest challenge is just getting in the mindset to look for a used item rather than just going to a store out of habit.

 Things like clothes, furniture, home goods, toys, kid and baby items, sporting goods, games, tools, and even electronics can be purchased used for a fraction of the cost.

-If you’re looking for used items you can go to thrift stores, flea markets, auctions, and yard sales.
-There are also a number of websites like Craigslist, the Facebook Marketplace, Ebay, and Letgo that are excellent resources for finding great deals.
-Specifically for clothes, sites like Swap and thredUP are also great places to look.
+For used items, you can go to thrift stores, flea markets, auctions, and yard sales.
+There are also many websites like Craigslist, Facebook Marketplace, eBay, and Letgo that are excellent resources for finding great deals.

 Get in the habit of buying used, and you’ll find that you can save a lot of money.

 Housing is a big expense, regardless of whether you rent or own.
 One of the biggest financial mistakes you can make is buying a home that costs more than you can afford.

 Living within (or below) your means is a key principle for frugality.
 That doesn’t mean you need to live in a tiny home, but don’t spend a lot simply because the bank or mortgage lender approves you for a specific amount.